KILTprotocol/docs/docs/develop/01_sdk/03_chain_setup/02_peregrine_setup.md

 Replace the WebSocket address of [your script](./index.md#set-up-your-project) or application with `wss://peregrine.kilt.io`.

 You can either use your own frontend or the [Polkadot JS Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io%2Fparachain-public-ws#/explorer) to interact with the chain.
-Moreover, you can use [Subscan](https://kilt-testnet.subscan.io/) as a chain explorer.
 For a full list of deployments and services, take a look [here](../../02_chain/03_deployments.md).